scriptkitties/fglt/_guides/picking-a-distro.md

 stability in general.
 Before packages hit the stable repositories, they have been thoroughly tested to make sure that they won't break anything.

+#### [Devuan][devuan]
+Just as stable as Debian, because it (mostly) pulls from the same sources, Devuan's distinctiveness comes from their commitment to preserving "init freedom".
+As such, the primary user-facing changes are the removal of systemd and changing various packages to remove (or replace) systemd dependencies.
+They currently use the classical sysvinit by default.

 #### [Mageia][mageia]
 Due to their extensive QA testing before pushing new changes, the distro is really stable, yet doesn't use packages as outdated as Debian stable.